Wednesday, December 28, 2005

 Thai Buddhist temple & palace

 The land of smiles, Thailand, is a traditional Buddhist country, so it is easy to find and visit lots of temples everywhere in Bangkok, the capital of Thailand.
-I realized architecture style of Thai Buddhist temple is much different from that of Korea.
+I realized architecture style of Thai Buddhist temple is really different from that of Korea.
 Thai temples look so high and big, but simple, and are not much decorated and the outside is painted white.
 Sometimes colorful glass pieces are partly used to decorate the temples.
 Nice gardens are usually seen around the main buildings.

 No direct flights from Korea to Nepal often made a tourist spend one or two weeks in Thailand, the land of smiles.
 Thai people have really the warm smiles, take things easy and are kind to strangers.